trovdimi/wikilinks/README.md

 - extract links from captions of figures.
 - extract the anchor text of the links.
 - configurabel number of threads for the crawler, and for the parsers.
-- add indexes to improve performance
+- add indexes to improve performance.

 ##  Acknowledgements ##
 - Paul Laufer